For daily wit & wisdom, sign up for the Almanac newsletter.

 Fall is also a good time to plant new wildlife-friendly hedges.
 Include berry-producing species like hawthorn or shrubs like pussy willow that will support butterflies.
 See the best shrubs for the birds.

 Plant by late October into early November.
 Larger bulbs are best planted 8 inches deep; smaller bulbs, 4 inches deep.
 Bulbs are best planted in groups or beds of the same color, but you can also scatter bulbs across your perennial beds for pops of color in early spring.
 If deer are a problem in your area, avoid tulips.
 Stick to daffodils and allium and crocus.

 Speaking of bulbs, be sure to dig up tropicals such as cannas, dahlias, elephant ear, caladium, and gladiolus before a hard freeze arrives!

-Watch how we tidy up the garden and help wildlife at the same time!
+Learn more!
+Watch how we tidy up the garden and help wildlife at the same time.

 The important point is to consider our garden allies as we go through our garden cleanup checklist.
-Where will they spend the winter and what will they eat?
+Where will beneficial pollinators spend the winter and what will they eat?
 Share your tips for getting the balance right down below!
 We’d love to know your views and experiences on this.